 - Keep personal information private.
 And monitor the apps that they are giving permission to or downloading.

 - Talk about technology dangers and ask them to think twice before posting

 While we understand what cyberbullying is.
 How to spot it and all the theory related to it.

 I have seen from my own experience that all this knowledge jumps out of the window when the attack happens.

-When you teach them this and revise it with them, you are training them to act in a logical way and in an appropriate fashion when they are under a stressful situation.
+When you teach them this and revise it with them?
+You are training them to act in a logical way.
+In an appropriate fashion when they are under a stressful situation.

 - Teach your teen not to respond or react to an attack.

 - Ask them to maintain their cool if they are provocative to respond.

 - Record the bullying act which will help while reporting or seeking help.

 - Teach them not to indulge in tit for tat behavior.
 Or seek revenge for the act.